Cannes' Middle East films show Arab Spring unfurl

-CANNES, France (Reuters) - The “Arab Spring” is the focus of two movies at Cannes this year as film makers present tentative steps towards democracy on the big screen, one year after political upheaval in Libya and Egypt.
+CANNES, France, May 26 (Reuters) - The “Arab Spring” is the focus of two movies at Cannes this year as film makers present tentative steps towards democracy on the big screen, one year after political upheaval in Libya and Egypt.

 While both films deal with contemporary events in the Middle East, “The Oath of Tobruk” (“Le Serment de Tobrouk”) is a French-language documentary about the Libyan war with a highly subjective slant.